GrapesJS/grapesjs/docs/modules/Commands.md

 });
 ```

 If you run it, close the modal (eg. by clicking the 'x' on top) and then try to run it again you'll see that the modal is not opening anymore.
-This happenes because the command is still active (you should see it in `commands.getActive()`) and to fix it you have to disable it once the modal is closed.
+This happens because the command is still active (you should see it in `commands.getActive()`) and to fix it you have to disable it once the modal is closed.

 ```js
 ...